Pharmacists dispense prescription medications to patients and offer advice on their safe use.

 There is now a centralized application process for pharmacy school.
 You may file one application and send it to multiple pharmacy programs.
 Most Pharmacy Schools use the PharmCAS (Pharmacy Centralized Application Service) site as a centralized application site.

 The requirements for each PharmD. program will be significantly different.
-You will need to research each school you wish to apply to verify those requirements.
-To be admitted to a Pharm.D. program, you must have completed at least 2 years of specific professional study.
-This requirement generally includes courses in:
+To be admitted to a PharmD. program, you must have completed at least 3 years of specific professional study. this requirement generally includes courses in:

 - Mathematics and natural sciences, such as chemistry, biology and physics

-- Course in the humanities and social sciences
+- Courses in the humanities and social sciences

 Most applicants have completed 3 or more years of college before moving on to a Pharm.D. program, although this is not specifically required.